system-er/gdtinycc/README.md

 // !!! v0.3.6: RefCounted: StandardMaterial3D, ShaderMaterial, ImageTexture, Gradient,
 // Curve, ArrayMesh should work, for other RefCounted:
 // !!! add the missing RefCounted in godot_create like StandardMaterial3D or
-// store the RefCounted as file and load with godot_load_resource
+// store the RefCounted as file .tres and load with godot_load_resource

 godot_add_child(parent, child)
 godot_add_child_deferred(parent, child)